-What is the risk that information of mining concession area will be selectively shared with company?
+What is the risk that information of minir shared with company?
 A possible malpractice scenario relates to the preliminary assessment done by MME official.
 The company could influence DMEM staff(s) to release insider information or result of preliminary assessment, so they have a comparative time advantage to prepare for mineral exploration application.
 This risk compromises the level playing field, impacting fairness and competitiveness in application process.
 PD17 Likelihood: 3.8 Reason(s)